paradisec-archive/PARADISEC_workflows/07_audio_processing.md

 </p>
 <br>

-<span style="font-variant:small-caps;">Last updated: 02 October 2022</span>
+<span style="font-variant:small-caps;">Last updated: 19 July 2023</span>

 ## PARADISEC audio processing workflow for archiving
-This workflow is targeted toward born-digital audio files; however, should the need arise to adjust audio files originating from various legacy formats, this workflow will help.
+This workflow is targeted toward born-digital audio files or files that come to PARADISEC that have previously been digitised by another party.

 ## PARADISEC audio standards

+For further information on digital video formats we accept, see [Standard formats for archiving with PARADISEC](https://paradisec-archive.github.io/PARADISEC_workflows/04_standard_formats.html#standard-formats-for-archiving-with-paradisec){:target="_blank"}.

 ## Other audio processing tasks